-VANCOUVER, B.C. — The union representing owner/operators serving Port Metro Vancouver has announced a strike involving workers for two local trucking companies has been averted.
+VANCOUVER, B.C. –The union representing O/Os serving Port Metro Vancouver announced in early May that a strike involving workers for two local trucking companies has been averted.

 “We are hopeful that this last minute deal with two of the major players in the industry will send a signal to companies that have not yet signed that it’s time to get on-board,” said Paul Uppal, VCTA-CAW Local 2006 service representative.

 “We have six identical collective agreements signed and the other companies that have not signed should make no mistake, sign the pattern agreement or face strike votes,” added Paul Johal, president VCTA-CAW Local 2006. •

 Truck News is Canada's leading trucking newspaper - news and information for trucking companies, owner/operators, truck drivers and logistics professionals working in the Canadian trucking industry.
 All posts by Truck News